Robust Building Damage Detection in Cross-Disaster Settings Using Domain Adaptation: Introduction

 Deep learning has streamlined the building damage detection task and generated standardized damage mapping solutions for human decision-makers quickly.
 Encoder-decoder architectures such as U-Net~\cite{ronneberger2015} have been widely adopted for pixel-wise semantic labeling of building footprints and damaged regions.
-Prior work has explored both post-disaster-only approaches such as support vector machine-based methods applied to high-resolution QuickBird imagery~\cite{li2009}---and combined pre- and post-disaster strategies that leverage texture-based and shape-based features to improve assessment accuracy~\cite{cooner2016}.
-More recent advances include attention mechanisms for capturing long-range spatial dependencies~\cite{hao2021}, cross-directional feature fusion networks~\cite{shen2021bdanet}, and Siamese architectures for change detection~\cite{khvedchenya2021siamese}.
-However, a fundamental challenge arises when these models trained on multi-disaster benchmark datasets are deployed in unseen geographic regions or disaster scenarios not represented in the training distribution.
+Prior work has explored both post-disaster-only approaches such as support vector machine-based methods applied to high-resolution QuickBird imagery~\cite{li2009} and combined pre- and post-disaster strategies that leverage texture based and shape based features to improve assessment accuracy~\cite{cooner2016}.
+More recent advances include attention mechanisms for capturing long-range spatial dependencies~\cite{hao2021, kshirsagar2022affective}, cross-directional feature fusion networks~\cite{shen2021bdanet}, and Siamese architectures for change detection~\cite{khvedchenya2021siamese}.
+However, a fundamental challenge arises when these models trained on multi-disaster benchmark datasets are deployed in unseen geographic regions or disaster scenarios not represented in the training distribution \cite{parupati2024enhancing, kshirsagar2026geographic}.
 This phenomenon is known as \textit{domain shift}~\cite{hertel2025}.
 Domain shift causes significant degradation in classification accuracy and consistency.
 Variations in imaging sensors, geographic environments, atmospheric conditions, and catastrophic event types create a distributional misalignment between training and inference data.
 Using domain adaptation (DA) approaches, models can transfer learned information across diverse data distributions \cite{hafner2022}.
 DA techniques can be supervised (annotations in both source and target domains), unsupervised (labels exclusively in source domain), or semi-supervised (limited target labels and unlabeled data) based on label availability \cite{tuia2016}.
 Selecting unlabeled source domains for remote sensing adaptation has been studied \cite{geiss2022}.
-In building damage assessment, Parupati et al. \cite{parupati2025} found that supervised fine-tuning on target-domain data enhances generalization compared to pretrained-only and unsupervised DA baselines.
-Robust domain adaptation ensures that automated damage assessment models remain reliable in previously unseen disaster events, maintaining the integrity of machine perception and human decision-making in human-machine disaster management systems.
+In building damage assessment, Parupati et al. \cite{parupati2025,kshirsagar2026geographic} found that supervised fine-tuning on target-domain data enhances generalization compared to pretrained-only and unsupervised DA baselines.
 To promote research in automated post-event damage evaluation, the xView2 Challenge \cite{gerard2024} created a competitive benchmark on the xBD dataset\cite{gupta2019xbd}.
 The top-ranked solutions \cite{durnov2020,seferbekov2020,khvedchenya2020third} in the challenge represent the current state-of-the-art methods.
-Augmentation methods along with domain adaptation have been widely utilized to improve model generalizability~\cite{K1, K2, K3, parupati2025}.
+Augmentation methods along with domain adaptation have been widely utilized to improve model generalizability~\cite{K1, K2, K3, parupati2025, kshirsagar2026geographic}.
 However, the robustness of these algorithms and the effect of different augmentation components on overall performance remain largely unexplored.

 In this work, we proposed to use a two-stage ensemble supervised domain adaptation strategy using transfer learning from the xBD source dataset~\cite{gupta2019xbd} to the Ida-BD target dataset~\cite{lee2022idabd}.